sanakocorp/dev-programming-assignment-202204/README.md

 ### Output

-Our implementation may produce the solution output either to
+Your implementation may produce the solution output either to
-- a .json file
+- a .json file, or
 - stardard output (stdout)

 Example solution output (JSON):